 - Grass-fed butter

-Here are some recipes and videos for inspiration in making keto-friendly coffee at home.
+Here are some recipes and videos for inspiration in making your own at home.

 Keto Iced Coffee

 Want an iced coffee for those hot summer months?
-Try this recipe out and use half and half or heavy whipping cream.
-You could also be even fancier and use one of the keto creamers I recommended above for added MCT, collagen, and flavorings.
+Try this recipe out and use half and half or heavy cream.
+You could also be even fancier and use one of the recommendations above for added MCT, collagen, and flavorings.

 - 1.5 cup strong cold coffee (make yourself or buy)